XGrasp: Gripper-Aware Grasp Detection with Multi-Gripper Data Generation: Data Augmentation for Multiple Grippers

+where the term $|\mathcal{S}|$ represents the total count of these feasible candidates, and $\text{rank}(j)$ indicates the ordinal position of width index $j$ when the valid width indices in $\mathcal{S}$ are sorted in ascending order.
+Candidates sharing the same width index are assigned the same rank.
+By mapping the smallest width among multiple feasible candidates to the highest quality score, the model is trained to identify the most efficient and refined grasp pose from a diverse set of grasp candidates.
+Consequently, this relative evaluation method enables the derivation of grasping strategies optimized for each situation, independent of the object's absolute size.

-For grasp candidates that pass all evaluation stages, we generate a final label consisting of a cropped scene image, grasp angle ($\theta$), grasp width ($w$), and grasp quality ($q$).
-The grasp quality score is calculated by assigning a higher score to successful grasps with a smaller grasp width, as these are considered more stable.
-Using this method, we constructed the Multi-Gripper Grasp Dataset for the five different types of grippers presented in Fig. \ref{fig:figure9}.
+Using this method, we constructed the XG-Dataset for the five different types of grippers (2f-v1, 3f-v1, 3f-v2, 4f-v1, 4f-v2) presented in Fig. \ref{fig:figure9}.
 By generating grasp labels that reflect the unique physical characteristics and actuation mechanisms of each gripper, we were able to create a versatile training dataset applicable to various robotic grippers.